greg-raven/grus/_posts/2021-02-18-population-growth-must-be-addressed-before-these-species-disappear.md

 - Senator Dianne Feinstein
 ---

-Why is President Biden failing to help the Pacific salmon?
+Why is Resident Biden failing to help the Pacific salmon?

 I am writing to you because I am concerned about proposals from the White House and Democrats in Congress to increase annual immigration.
 These misguided policies would further accelerate our nation's population growth.
 This is a critically important fact considering America is inexorably losing its natural areas for supporting a wide array of wildlife.